Ilford HP5+ Film Review

 HP5+’s appeal extends to the development process.
 For starters, it’s “less sensitive to over processing,” writes Ilford, which makes them “ideal for people learning about film photography.”

 Ilford’s technical information sheet includes some guidance for the company’s own developer line.
-But if you want times/ratios for developers from other brands, Massive Dev Chart is the place to go.
+But if you want times/ratios for developers from other brands, Massive Dev Chart has an outstanding repository for this info.

 Pushing and pulling Ilford HP5+.